privacy-scaling-explorations/halo2wrong/maingate/README.md

 ## Range Gate

 Range gate utilizes witness columns in the main gate.
 So it's a custom gate only with some selector column contributions.
-Range gates basically combines upto 5 limbs of a value where limbs are tested against tables.
+Range gates basically combines up to 5 limbs of a value where limbs are tested against tables.
 For example for 55 bit value range gate combines three 17 bit limbs and one 4 bit limb.
 In that case we have two tables one commits to values in `[0, 2^17)` and the other to `[0, 2^4)`.

 Upto 4 limbs range proof takes only single row with 5 limbs it will be two rows.